 Head of Division of Health - Anne Johnston

 Anne has had a varied career in Nursing practice and education, with experience of working with a diverse range of professionals and student groups.
 As Head of Division for health, she has a particular interest in multiprofessional working in the development and delivery of educational programmes.
 Anne welcomes diversity and has experience of working with Social work students, and Health students with a range of specialisms in Acute Care, Community Care and Social Care.

-This Division offers Masters degrees, Honours degrees and Higher Education Diplomas in a range of health related courses.
-The Division has a team of enthusiastic academics who work hard to ensure that the right students study the right course for their development.
-Students graduating from the Division are highly satisfied with their experience.
-Clinical skills are taught both in practice and within a state-of-the-art facility in the James Hehir Building.
+The Division's enthusiastic academics work hard to ensure that the right students study the right course for their development, resulting in graduates who are highly satisfied with the study experience they have had.
+Clinical skills are taught both in practice and within a state-of-the-art facility in the James Hehir Building at UCS Ipswich.

-Brand new science laboratories, sports/clinical physiology laboratory and a Biotechnology Research Unit have been provided in the James Hehir Building.
-Both of these will be used by students on undergraduate and postgraduate courses.
+Brand new science laboratories, a sports/clinical physiology laboratory and a Biotechnology Research Unit are housed in the James Hehir Building at UCS Ipswich, all of which are used by both undergraduate and postgraduate science students.
 In addition, specialist scientific/physiology equipment is available for use with tuition and assistance.